webdriverio/webdriverio/docs/guide/testrunner/configurationfile.md

     onPrepare: function (config, capabilities) {
     },
     //
-    // Gets executed just before initialising the webdriver session and before initialising the
+    // Gets executed just before initialising the webdriver session and test framework.
+It allows you
-    // test framework.
-It allows you to manipulate configurations depending on the capability.
+    // to manipulate configurations depending on the capability or spec.
     beforeSession: function (config, capabilities, specs) {
     },
     //